Milt Stegall: Winnipeg Blue Bombers (second stint)

-Accomplishments

-On July 20, 2006, Milt Stegall scored the winning 100-yard touchdown reception to lead the Blue Bombers to a 25–22 victory over the Edmonton Eskimos with no time left.
-It has been dubbed the "Miracle Catch" by many Blue Bomber fans.
-In addition to the last play heroics, Stegall had 254 yards receiving in the game, and many regard his performance that day as the best of his career.

-On June 28, 2007, Milt Stegall scored the game-tying touchdown versus the Edmonton Eskimos to tie the all-time touchdown record, shared with George Reed and Mike Pringle at 137 Touchdowns.

-On July 27, 2007, Milt Stegall became CFL's all-time touchdown leader after scoring his 138th touchdown against the Hamilton Tiger-cats.
-He retired with 147 touchdowns in 2009.
+Legacy

 On August 24, 2007, the premier of Manitoba honoured Stegall with the Order of the Buffalo Hunt.
 In addition, the mayor of Winnipeg honoured Stegall with the key to the city.
 He also was honoured with a street in Winnipeg adjacent to Canad Inns Stadium formerly called Arena Road (in reference to the former Winnipeg Arena) which was renamed Milt Stegall Drive.

-On September 12, 2008, Milt Stegall became the leader in receiving yards, moving past Allen Pitts' previous record.
-The record is now held by Geroy Simon.

-On August 3, 2016, at halftime of the Blue Bombers home game against the Tiger-Cats, Stegall was inducted into the Winnipeg Blue Bombers Ring of Honour.
+Stegall was inducted into the Canadian Football Hall of Fame in 2012.
+On August 3, 2016, at halftime of the Blue Bombers home game against the Tiger-Cats, he was inducted into the Winnipeg Blue Bombers Ring of Honour.

 In recognition of Stegall's contributions to the community and the province of Manitoba, the Manitoba Foundation for Sports provides scholarships to young athletes in his name through the MFFS Milt Stegall Scholarship.